ra-develop/flutter_app_template/README.md

 - path_provider, path
 - freezed, freezed_annotation

-More detailed informatio for these plugins could be found on the [pub.dev](https://pub.dev)
+More detailed information for these plugins could be found on the [pub.dev](https://pub.dev)

 A few resources to get you started if this is your first Flutter project: